8 Momentum equation

 \[ \begin{align} \rho\mathbf{v}\cdot\mathbf{f}_R = \mu\mathbf{v}\cdot\Delta\mathbf{v} + \left(\mu_v + \frac{\mu}{3}\right)\mathbf{v}\cdot\nabla\left(\nabla\cdot\mathbf{v}\right). \end{align} \]

-Assuming that the viscosities are homogeneous, the following applies analogously to the incompressible case
+Assuming that the viscosities are homogeneous, in analogy to the incompressible case, one has

 \[ \begin{align} \int_\Omega\mu\mathbf{v}\cdot\Delta\mathbf{v}d^3r \leq 0.\tag{8.84}\label{eq:friction_dissipation_deriv_0} \end{align} \]